JoelKueh/ee5351-minimax/BROKEN.md

   - This one's funny.
 A pinned pawn has special move generation.
 This move generation was bugged and allowed a pawn push to take the queen.
 - Probelm with pinned pawn taking its pinner.
   - This was an error with the ray generation.
+- Looks like there's an error with making rook moves decay the wrong castle rights.
+  - This was not an error with the decay function.
+It was an error with board state tracking.
+- Sigh...
+Another error with pieces being written to the baotd.
+  - Looks like this one is when a pawn promotes with a capture.
+  - I foolishly stated that PROMOS are sequential in the lowest 3 bits, and added the lowest 3 bits to the piece type to compute the new ptype.
+  - This is wront, it should have been the lowest two bits.
+  - Similar problem with capture detection.
+Incorrect check for capture promos.